 “Look, the least you can do is help pay for a new one.”
 The old woman bent over, flipped the corpse, and began to fish around in his pockets.
 “Just tell me I wasn’t your first mark today.”
 She pulled a wallet out of the inside pocket of his jacket.
 “Thank you,” she said as she stood up.
 “You have a lovely rest of the day!”

-And she left the corpse lying in the alley.
+And she left the corpse to enjoy the rest of its day.